zzhenjie01/brazilian-ecommerce/REPORT.md

 We may not want to fill these missing values with a value because substituting a zero for missing price or payment values may inaccurately skew aggregate calculations such as `AVG()`.

+We casted columns in Pandas to match the datatype that is required by the ClickHouse schema.
+Also, we note that `int32` is different from `Int32`.
+The former is NumPy's `int32` data type which cannot hold nulls while the latter is Pandas' dedicated Int32Dtype ExtensionDtype which is a newer, nullable integer data type introduced in Pandas to address the issue of NaN forcing integer columns to become floats.
+For `float64` columns we don't have to cast anything as `float64` can store `NaN`.

 ## ClickHouse

 Primary keys in ClickHouse define the sort order of data parts on disk and create a sparse primary index.
 This index is used to efficiently locate blocks of rows for queries that filter on the primary key columns.
 However, unlike traditional relational databases, a ClickHouse primary key does not enforce uniqueness.
 Duplicate values are allowed in primary key columns.
 The primary key is crucial for query performance, especially for range queries and filters on the primary key columns.